 U.S. District Court Judge Aleta Trauger noted that, in attempting to have the family’s case dismissed, Publix had argued that the cookies that were sold fell within this exception in FALCPA as well as within a similar “immediate consumption” clause in the federal Food, Drug and Cosmetic Act.
 The judge summarized that the supermarket chain also suggested that the cookie could be considered “made-to-order,” making it exempt from labeling requirements.

 “Publix appears to contend that, because products sold from behind the display case are not packaged and can be sold individually, the products are indistinguishable from cookies sold at a mall cookie counter or a muffin sold at a coffee cart,” Trauger wrote.

 But in denying the Publix motion, she found that, because the cookie did not appear to be served for immediate consumption, nor prepared fresh such as from a food truck, “the plaintiffs (the family) have sufficiently alleged that the Publix bakery was subject to the labeling requirements”.

-“From my perspective, Publix the retail store is not operating a bakery,” Eddie Schmidt, the attorney representing Landon’s family, told Allergic Living.
+“From my perspective, Publix the retail store is not operating a bakery,” said Eddie Schmidt, the attorney representing Landon’s family.
 “It’s simply a section of the grocery store.”
 Publix would not comment directly to Allergic Living on the continuing lawsuit.

 “Part of this lawsuit seeks a declaratory judgment from a federal court that Publix cannot use this FDA-interpreted exception to bakeries for not labeling its bakery products,” Schmidt said.
 “If that is accomplished, that will require Publix, as well as all other grocery stores who are selling bakery products, to identify the food allergens within its products.”